Ayhamislam25/Bankers_Algorithm/README.md

 ## License

 This project is licensed under the [Arab Academy for Science and Technology License](LICENSE).
-You are free to use, modify, and distribute the code as permitted by the license.
+You are free to use, modify, and distribute the code as permitted by the license Under the Supervasion of DR.Sherif Fadel.

 ## Acknowledgments